 The purpose of this blog is to disseminate information about the center’s events, research, projects, outreach initiatives, findings, news, and information to the residents, corporate citizens, guests, and fans of Warren County.
 Unless otherwise stated, blog posts are created by Deputy Archivist, Jenifer Baker, who also coordinates all of the Records Center’s social media sites and educational/public outreach program.

-For more information on records requests and available records, visit the official Warren County Records Center & Archives webpage.
+For more information on records requests, available records, and a copy of our up to date social media policy visit the official Warren County Records Center & Archives webpage.

 Mission Statement of the Records Center & Archives

 The mission of the Warren County Records Center & Archives is to serve the public through the protection, preservation and access to public records that document the activities and functions of Warren County government.